-The Business Improvement Grant supports projects that focus on professional development, increasing workforce capacity, and improving business efficiencies through technology infrastructure updates which result in growth, market expansion and improved profitability.
+The Business Improvement Grant supports projects that focus on professional development, increasing workforce capacity, and technology infrastructure updates which result in growth, market expansion and improved profitability.

 Examples include: